syntevo/docs/src/SmartGit/Manual/GUI/Branch/Conflict-Solver.md

 - **Close:** Closes the **Conflict Solver**.
   You will be prompted to do so if you haven't saved changes.
   The Conflict Solver will warn you if unresolved conflicts remain in the Working Tree file.

+For more targeted edits, the editor also provides **Apply Inner-line Difference to Working Tree**, **Apply Line to Working Tree**, and **Apply Selection to Working Tree** so you can transfer smaller pieces instead of taking an entire conflict block.

 You can substitute the SmartGit **Conflict Solver** with another standalone tool if you prefer another three-way merge tool to resolve conflicts.
 Please refer to [Preferences \| Tools](../../Preferences/Tools.md#conflict-solvers) for instructions on how to do this.